clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

 Challenge flow
 ==============

+The point of the 3-D Secure flow is to verify that the true cardholder is a part of the authorization.
+The challenge flow is used to present a way of authenticating the cardholder using e.g. OTP or a federated identification method.

 Browser Challenge
 -----------------

+A challenge in the browser is performed either in an iframe or using the entire browser window.

+Initiate the challenge
+**********************

 Create a CReq :ref:`as described <creq-format>`, using the transaction ID's received in the :ref:`authentication response <auth-response>`.